DHintz137/DHintz137/README.md

 </h3>

 <p align="center">
   I'm Daniel; I'm a biostatistician and data scientist from New Zealand 🇳🇿, and I am working in the US on OPT.
 I recently graduated with an MS in Statistics from the University of Wyoming, and I'm passionate about using AI and statistical methods to solve real-world problems.
-Here are some of my key strengths:
 </p>

 <h2 align="center" style="font-size: 36px;">